By Neil Merrett

 Regardless of each player’s self-belief or personal understanding of their skills, FIFA’s rankings now have a real-world power that can impact their global perception.
 Is it just a clever gimmick, or does the stunt say a lot more about where humanity may be heading?

 Young gamers in the 1980s and early 1990s would have faced the not unreasonable maxim from suburban parents that videogames were nothing but an indulgent time sink.
-They were seemingly nothing but a new kind of toy that would pass with the next fad to arise, whether that be pogs or yoyos.
+Surely, they were just a new kind of toy that would pass with the next fad to arise, whether that be pogs or yoyos.

 The prevailing logic of the era was that you couldn’t make a viable living from games.
-More importantly, there was nothing to be gained from playing them but distraction and potential deviancy.
+More importantly, there was nothing to be gained from playing them, apart from distraction and potential deviancy.

 Having lived 36 or so years as a straight white male with some form of Nintendo, Sony or Sega system at hand, not to mention a passion for all things Toadette – these are not unreasonable accusations